DiCesareDaniele/performance-of-networked-systems/exercises/1.typ

 We want to find the blocking probability.

 == 2.
 Blocking Probability
-Using Erlang Blocking Formula we know that the probability of having k blocked channels is:
+Using Erlang Blocking formula we know that the probability of having k blocked channels is:

 $ pi_k = frac((lambda beta)^k slash k!, sum_(i=0)^N (lambda beta)^i slash i!) $